celestiaorg/go-libp2p-messenger/README.md

 Messenger provides a simple arbitrary message sending API to multiple peers for [libp2p](https://github.com/libp2p/go-libp2p)-based protocols.
 The main purpose is to bootstrap development for new protocols and decrease boilerplate code.

+## Features
+* Simple non-blocking API
+* Not a protocol - sends only user's data without message wrapping on the wire
+* Not a framework - use it anyhow
+* Ready for generics

 ## Background
 The libp2p provides all necessary primitives to build custom fully decentralized p2p protocols.
 Also, it is solely stream-based for reasons, but in practice, the vast majority of libp2p